 But despite increasing political stability, concerns about the currency remain.

-MERRIT KENNEDY, BYLINE: Traders are bent over computers on the stock market floor in downtown Cairo.
 The market has been volatile since Mubarak was ousted, swinging up and down with Egypt's political unrest.
-But the benchmark index has been steadily climbing in the last month.

-Samer Atallah is an economics professor at the American University in Cairo.
-He says that political uncertainty was causing investors to flee, but...
+Samer Atallah, an economics professor at the American University in Cairo, says that political uncertainty had been causing investors to flee.

-SAMER ATALLAH: Now it's pretty clear, so I think it is plausible that investors, tourists, would start to go back to the country.
-I think the mood of stability, economic stability, is on the rise.
+But now, he says, "it's pretty clear, so I think it is plausible that investors, tourists, would start to go back to the country.
+I think the mood of stability — economic stability — is on the rise."

-ABDULLAH KHATTAB: So we are expecting more flow, inflow of currencies in the coming months, so for me I see no reason for expecting devaluation for the currency.
+"We are expecting more inflow of currencies in the coming months," says Khattab, "so for me, I see no reason for expecting devaluation for the currency."

-KENNEDY: But Iman Ismail, the CEO of the Egyptian Mortgage Refinance Company, isn't as confident.
-She says that the government could contain the impact of a managed, gradual devaluation.
+But Iman Ismail, the CEO of the Egyptian Mortgage Refinance Co., isn't as confident.
+She says the government could contain the impact of a managed, gradual devaluation.
 But because Egypt imports much of its food — it's the largest importer of wheat in the world — a major devaluation would cause the price of food to dramatically increase and heighten political instability.

-IMAN ISMAIL: So depreciation will have a very negative impact on the vast majority of people.
+"Depreciation would have a very negative impact on the vast majority of people," she says.

-KENNEDY: There's a widening trade deficit and Egypt's industries don't match the skills of its labor force.
+There is a widening trade deficit, and Egypt's industries don't match the skills of its labor force.
 More than a third of Egyptians live under the poverty line.
-Unemployment is high and the gap between rich and poor is huge.
+Unemployment is high, and the gap between rich and poor is huge.